facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 def translate(patterns, *, flags=0):
 ```

-`translate` takes a file pattern (or list of patterns) and returns two lists: one for positive patterns and one for inverse patterns.
+`translate` takes a file pattern (or list of patterns) and returns two lists: one for normal patterns and one for exclusion patterns.
 The lists contain the regular expressions used for matching the given patterns.
+All patterns are constructed in such a way that a matched pattern is what is desired, regardless of whether the pattern is an exclusion pattern or regular pattern.
+It should be noted that a file is considered matched if it matches at least one regular pattern and all of the exclusion patterns.

 ```pycon3
 >>> from wcmatch import translate